 Mr. Phillips is a graduate of The Juilliard School and a winner of the 1976 Young Concert Artists competition.
 His major teachers were his father, Eugene Phillips; Ivan Galamian; Sally Thomas; Nathan Milstein; Sandor Vegh; and George Neikrug.

-A winner of the 1976 Young Concert Artists competition, Mr. Phillips has performed, throughout his career, as a soloist with ensembles such as the Pittsburgh, Boston, Houston, New Jersey, Phoenix, San Antonio, and Yakima symphony orchestras.
+Throughout his career, Mr. Phillips has performed as a soloist with ensembles such as the Boston, Houston, New Jersey, Phoenix, Pittsburgh, San Antonio, and Yakima symphony orchestras.
 His festival appearances include Chamber Music Northwest, the Spoleto Festival USA, and the Chesapeake Music Festival.
-He’s performed at the Santa Fe Chamber Music Festival every year since 1979, and he’s participated in the International Musicians Seminar in Cornwall, England, since its inception.
-Mr. Phillips’s faculty appointments include Mannes, the Aaron Copland School of Music at Queens College, the Bard College Conservatory of Music, and The Juilliard School as well as the summer faculties of the Heifetz International Music Institute and the St. Lawrence String Quartet Chamber Music Seminar at Stanford.
+He’s performed at the Santa Fe Chamber Music Festival every season since 1979, and he’s participated in the International Musicians Seminar in Cornwall, England, since its inception.
+Mr. Phillips’s faculty appointments include Mannes, Juilliard, the Aaron Copland School of Music at Queens College, and the Bard College Conservatory of Music as well as the summer faculties of the Heifetz International Music Institute and the St. Lawrence String Quartet Chamber Music Seminar at Stanford.